James Tomlin

 Enjoying grandkids and camping/hiking/backpacking/boogieboarding

-Sometimes nothing, and there's not enough time not to do it and it's hard to tell when you're done
+Sometimes nothing, and there's not enough time not to do it and it's hard to tell when you're done.

 Favorite Music, Songs, Bands